How To Support Your Immune System On A Daily Basis, So It's Ready For Anything

 (Read more about this plant-based antioxidant in our quercetin guide.)

-Another vital antioxidant, vitamin C is a go-to for immune support.* It supports normal development and function of immune cells, the inflammatory response, and healing.* Vitamin C is also a helpful free-radical scavenger that helps defend against oxidative damage and significantly protects our immune cells.*
+Another vital antioxidant, vitamin C is a go-to for immune support.* It supports normal development and function of immune cells, the inflammatory response, and healing.* Vitamin C is also a helpful free-radical scavenger that helps defend against oxidative damage and significantly protects6 our immune cells.*

-Conversely, inadequate vitamin C status has been associated with lower immune strength and resilience.* And it's important to note that vitamin C is an essential nutrient, meaning we can't produce it naturally, so it's crucial to get through dietary sources.
+Conversely, inadequate vitamin C status has been associated7 with lower immune strength and resilience.* And it's important to note that vitamin C is an essential nutrient, meaning we can't produce it naturally, so it's crucial to get through dietary sources.

 (You can read more about the benefits of vitamin C here.)